 While regulation for the common good is valid, trying to legislate morality has often proven to be ineffective, self-defeating, and a threat to liberty, in part because people differ in what they view as moral.
 When morality is the justification for banning certain behaviors, rational discussion is often impossible.
-Free speech is repressed, victims are demonized, practitioners of the behavior are driven underground, and the "epidemic"-whether AIDS, drug abuse, or teenage pregnancy-spreads more easily.4 funded by the federal government is devoted to understanding why people behave in unhealthy ways and how to encourage them to change these behaviors.
+Free speech is repressed, victims are demonized, practitioners of the behavior are driven underground, and the "epidemic"- whether AIDS, drug abuse, or teenage pregnancy-spreads more easily.4

+Moral and religious concerns may interfere with scientists' studying how to prevent the spread of the human immunodeficiency virus (HIV) and other diseases and conditions caused by unhealthy behavior.
+Up to half of the deaths in the United States are preventable, many of them caused by unhealthy behavior.
+Yet a small fraction of the research funded by the federal government is devoted to understanding why people behave in unhealthy ways and how to encourage them to change these behaviors.
 Such research tends to be highly controversial and is vulnerable to attacks by conservative groups.
-For example, in fall 2003, a group called the Traditional Values Coalition drew up a list of projects funded by the National Institutes of Health and requested that a congressional committee investigate why taxpayer money was being "wasted" on these studies, which involved HIV transmission and sexual behavior.
-Although the investigation did not lead to withdrawal of funding from any of these projects, such episodes do have the effect of discouraging scientists and funding agencies from conducting research on many important public health problems.
+For example, in the fall of 2003, a group called the Traditional Values Coalition drew up a list of projects funded by the National Institutes of Health and requested that a congressional committee investigate why taxpayer money was being "wasted" on these studies, which involved HIV transmission and sexual behavior.9 Although the investigation did not lead to withdrawal of funding from any of these projects, such episodes do have the effect of discouraging scientists and funding agencies from conducting research on many important public health problems.